-The BoarBuster electronics consists of a Camera Unit and a Trap Unit.
+The BoarBuster electronics consist of a Camera Unit and a Trap Unit.

-Both the Camera Unit and the Trap Unit operate off eight AA batteries.
-The batteries should give approximately seven to ten days of operation in the Camera Unit, assuming typical usage.
+Both the Camera Unit and the Trap Unit operate off external, rechargeable 12V lead-acid batteries that connect through a weatherproof, locking connector.
+The battery should give approximately 30 days of operation in the Camera Unit, assuming typical usage.
 A typical week of usage is defined as approximately 25 minutes of live video streaming, and 50 motion alert notifications.
-In the Trap Unit, a set of batteries should give approximately one month of operation.
+In the Trap Unit, a single battery charge should give approximately 60 days of operation.

 The approximate battery level of both the Camera Unit and Trap Unit are shown on the LCD screen of the Camera Unit as well as via the BoarBuster website and smartphone applications.